Right Arrow

 Tech Solution:

 AI-powered video systems monitor entrances, hallways, and high-risk zones.
-They flag spills, obstructions, or pooling water in real time, so custodial teams can respond before anyone gets hurt.
+They can detect possible falls in real time, allowing teams to respond quickly.
 Reviewing incident footage helps identify patterns—like recurring trouble spots or peak risk times.

 Example: